mkittani/Contracts-REST-API/Task.md

 - **POST** `/balances/deposit/:userId` — deposit into client's balance
   - must not exceed 25% of unpaid job total at deposit time

----

-### 🔗 Google Sheets Integration

-- Store transaction logs in Google Sheets:
-  - when a **client pays** for a job
-  - when a **client deposits** funds
-- Shape data clearly
-- Optionally: trigger payments/deposits from the sheet
-- External integration code should be included in the repo